 Late payments, as well as a payment default, also accumulate some charges and borrowers must know this and look out for it when going through the websites for lenders.

-Another thing a borrower should out for is lenders who charge a fee for paying back the loan before the agreed time.
+Another thing a borrower should look out for is lenders who charge a fee for paying back the loan before the agreed time.
 Some call it prepayment penalty.

 A preview of how private lenders work